 References available upon request.

 If you're looking for feedback on the content of your writing, you'll need a critique.
+This is an option for memoir editing as well as fiction editing.
 I'll give you an objective evaluation as well as a blueprint for revision.

 When I critique a manuscript, whether short or book-length, memoir or fiction, I provide an honest, thorough, straightforward assessment of the work.
 I examine all of the elements of storytelling: prose; sentence and paragraph construction; characterization, pacing, dialogue, sensory details, and other aspects of scene writing; chapter structure, overall narrative arc, and emotional/psychological impact.